SubjunctiveQuaver/subjunctivequaver.github.io/_tabs/about.md

 During my studies, I worked as a teaching associate at Monash University, teaching classes in algebra, calculus, and discrete mathematics.
 My honours research was in group theory, on [*Minimum bases for permutation groups*](/posts/honours-thesis/), supervised by A/Prof Heiko Dietrich and Dr Santiago Barrera Acevedo.

-Although my day‑to‑day work is no longer directly academic, I remain deeply shaped by mathematical thinking -- especially ideas of structure, equivalence, and transformation.
+Although my day‑to‑day work is no longer directly academic, I'm still deeply shaped by mathematical thinking -- especially ideas of structure, equivalence, and transformation.
 That way of thinking continues to shape this blog.
-It began as *Epic Maths Time*, a place to share mathematical curiosities, but is shifting into a space for reflecting on how structure and formation unfolds across different domains.
+It began as *Epic Maths Time*, a place to share mathematical curiosities, but is becoming a space for reflecting on how structure and formation shows up across different domains.

+Think of this blog as a playground -- a place for me to think out loud.
+Some things here are finished, some aren't.
+If something's useful or interesting, I'd love for you to stick around.
 This is how the blog is organised in my mind:

 ---